Who's Who of Professional Women

 In addition to her classroom activity, Dr. Dusa has served as a board member and policy adviser for the California State Board of Education’s framework committee and textbook adoption committee, the Los Angeles County Central Juvenile Hall Site-Based Council, and has sat on the board of several nonprofits, including Inside Out Writers, Power Sharing and the Alethos Foundation.
 She was instrumental in the revision of California state social studies and history education frameworks, leading to industry-wide changes in how textbooks and curricula were written, and has helped to develop visual art and writing enrichment programs that led to many participants finding professional success in those fields.

-Dr. Dusa is one of the co-founders of Parents in Crisis, a nonprofit offering legal, social, and health care support to parents lacking access to services, and she has been involved in legal education and outreach projects throughout her career.
+Dr. Dusa was one of the co-founders of Parents in Crisis, a nonprofit offering legal, social and health care support to parents lacking access to services, and she has been involved in legal education and outreach projects throughout her career.
 In recognition of her commitment to service, Dr. Dusa has been presented with a 2002 Los Angeles County Office of Education Teacher of the Year Award; a 2001 Family, School, and Community Partnership Teacher of the Year Award; and a Distinguished Service Award from the Los Angeles County Office of Education, among others.
-She continues to work as a substitute teacher while focusing on her independent research and policy work and credits her career success to the sense of fulfillment she gained from helping others achieve success.
+She continues to work as a substitute teacher while focusing on her independent research and policy work, and credits her career success to the sense of fulfillment she gained from helping others achieve success.

 Facebook